RickStrahl/MarkdownMonster/README.md

 Here's the **SnagIt Screen Capture** in action:

 ![](SnagItScreenCapture.gif)

+> Due to a confirmed bug in SnagIt 13's automation interface, SnagIt 13 currently does not work with Markdown Monster.
+Version 12 and older work fine, but if you're only using SnagIt 13 you have to temporarily resort to using the built-in screen capture tool.
+TechSmith is aware of the issue and have promised a fix in an upcoming patch release.

 If you don't have SnagIt installed or you simply prefer a more light weight but less full featured solution, you can use the **built-in Screen Capture** that's a native part of Markdown Monster and doesn't require any external software: